Staff Profiles

 Leon Elias

 National Operational Lead.
 Since joining PAC-UK in 2011 Leon has worked in a variety of management roles.
-Based at our Family Action Head Office in London, Leon is part of our Senior Leadership Team, supporting our National Service Lead, National Strategic Lead and National Clinical Lead.
+Based at our Family Action Head Office in London, Leon is part of our Senior Leadership Team, supporting our National Service Lead, National Strategic Lead, National Clinical Lead and National Development Lead.
 Leon works across all PAC-UK services and projects, and is responsible for developing and maintaining PAC-UK systems (including data, monitoring, reporting and evaluation).…Read More

 Management Team